cognitivesleep/cognitivesleep.github.io/README.md

 - **Study**
 - **Work**

-_While it's being played, your sole task is to, if confronted with any problem or issue which can’t be presently solved, go to the playlist and click on the "save song" icon in order to keep a record of both the song and the time it was played at._
+_While it's being played, your sole task is to, if confronted with any problem or issue which can’t be presently solved, go to the playlist and click on the "save song" icon in order to keep a record of both the song and the time it was played._

 _Cognitive Sleep will automatically save these tracks for later reproduction._